LGBTI+ Federation

-The LGBTI+ Federation (Fédération LGBTI+), previously French Federation of LGBT Centres (Fédération Française des Centres LGBT), is the Alliance of associations and community centres for Lesbian, Gay, Bisexual, and Trans people in France, as well as Associate Members.
+The LGBTI+ Federation (Fédération LGBTI+), previously French Federation of LGBT Centres (Fédération Française des Centres LGBT), is the Alliance of associations and community centres for Lesbian, Gay, Bisexual, Trans, and Intersex people in France, as well as Associate Members.

-Its purpose is to create solidarity among LGBT Centers and Associate Members in France, and ensure compliance with a Code of Ethics (Article 2, para 1 st of the articles of association) which provides an opening to all people, the development of a policy of active prevention, etc.
+Its purpose is to create solidarity among LGBT Centers and Associate Members in France, and ensure compliance with a Code of Ethics (Article 2, 1st paragraph of the articles of association) which provides an opening to all people, the development of a policy of active prevention, etc.

 Structure

 The federation is composed of different members according to their rules:

 Fellowship

 The Fellowship of French LGBT Centers are allowed to sign the Charter.
-They vote: